 In accord with State law, the Johnston City Community Unit School District No. 1 has adopted an integrated pest management policy.
 The District uses pesticides to keep its buildings and grounds free from insects, rodents, weeds, and other unwanted pests.
 These pesticides are applied by licensed contractors or employees at times when students are not present.
-Please contact the Building Principal if you desire more information or to be put on a notification list.
+The district maintains a registry of parents/guardians of students who have registered to receive telephone notification prior to the application of pesticides to school grounds.
+To be added to the list, please contact the Building Principal if you desire more information or to be put on a notification list.
+Notification will be given before application of the pesticide.
+Prior notice is not required if there is imminent threat to health or property.

-PHYSICAL, IMMUNIZATIONS, EYE AND DENTAL EXAMINATIONS
+PHYSICAL, DENTAL, EYE EXAMS AND IMMUNIZATIONS